-Carbon intensity relative to expenditure fell by 37% against baseline and 11% in comparison with 2015/16; this means that fewer emissions are being produced per £1m the Council spends.
+CMP2 Carbon Intensity per employee & per £million expenditure of emissions is being produced per £1m the Council spends.
 The table below shows a breakdown of key Council data and future targets in relation to its carbon intensity (intensity targets were set in line with CMP2 targets, i.e. a 3% annual reduction against baseline).